 4. Is there any difference between an outdoor cat house and an indoor cat house?

 You can always use outdoor cat houses for indoors.
-But the cat houses made specifically for indoor living are not suitable for outdoors.
+But the cat houses made specifically for an indoor living are not suitable for the outdoors.

 Indoor cat houses have light and fabric-based material that cannot withstand wind and extreme temperatures.

 5. How to choose the best location for a cat house?